-NRHP eligibility NRHP criteria
+83 eligible inventory score NRHP eligibility

-signif. statement
+В C_X NRHP criteria interstate exemption

-eligible
+well-preserved, early example of singular program comment signif. statement structural type l October 2018 date of photo.: March 2018 view direction: southeast northeast photo no.: DSCF6647 DSCF6650

-well-preserved, early example of singular structural type
+Clayton B. Fraser, Principal

-date of photo.: November 2002 view direction: northeast south photo no.: 02.11.39 02.11.41
+FRASERdesign 5700 Jackdaw Drive Loveland, Colorado 80537

-Federal Aid Project No. 6-covering 121⁄2 miles of the Holbrook-St. Johns Highway between Hunt and Concho in Apache County-was originally approved by the Arizona Highway Department in 1918.
+Federal Aid Project No.6-covering 121⁄2 miles of the Holbrook-St. Johns Highway between Hunt and Concho in Apache County-was originally approved by the Arizona Highway Department in 1918.
 When insufficient funding delayed its construction, however, the county voted a \$140,000 bond issue in 1920 to build the road itself.
 The county commenced work in 1921 on a non-federal basis.
 While Apache County constructed the adjacent roadway in 1922, a work crew made up of state-employed laborers built this single-span concrete girder bridge over Concho Creek in the crossroads settlement of Concho.
 The bridge used an AHD short-span design, featuring concrete mass abutments and wingwalls, concrete deck and reinforced concrete through girders with recessed architectural panels.
-The total construction cost for the Concho Bridge, including grading of the approaches, was \$9600.
+The total construction cost for the Concho Bridge, including grading of the approaches, was \$9,600.
 The highway was designated US 180 three years later.
-In 1954 it was rerouted around Concho, and the bridge was turned over to Apache County.
-In pristine condition, the Concho Bridge now carries local traffic.
+In 1954 it was rerouted around Concho, and the bridge was turned back over to Apache County.
+In pristine condition, the Concho Bridge now carries local traffic in pristine condition.